-Each residence hall student may host, within a residence hall room, a maximum of two persons.
-A room with two assigned students, each hosting their maximum occupancy allotment, will contain no more than six individuals.
-A suite with four assigned students, each hosting their maximum occupancy allotment, will contain no more than 12 individuals.
-Conversely, a room with one assigned student hosting a maximum occupancy allotment will contain no more than three individuals.
+Each residence hall student may host, within a residence hall room, a maximum of one person.
+A room with two assigned students, each hosting their maximum occupancy allotment, will contain no more than four individuals.
+A suite with four assigned students, each hosting their maximum occupancy allotment, will contain no more than eight individuals.
+Conversely, a room with one assigned student hosting a maximum occupancy allotment will contain no more than two individuals.